openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-Below is a non-normative example of a Notification Request when a credential was deleted by the End-User:
+Below is a non-normative example of a Notification Request when a Credential was deleted by the End-User:

 ```
 POST /notification HTTP/1.1